 The first quarter moon occurs between the new moon and full moon.
 The last quarter moon occurs after the full moon and before the next new moon.

-The dates and times provided by NASA in United States Eastern Time (ET) account for both Eastern Standard Time (EST) and Eastern Daylight Time (EDT) for part of the year in the United States.
+The dates and times provided by NASA in United States Eastern Time are for both Eastern Standard Time (EST) and Eastern Daylight Time (EDT) for part of the year in the United States.
 Also below is the Coordinated Universal Time (UTC) time.
-This was previously referred to as Greenwich Mean Time (GMT).
-Since your local time zone may be different, the exact dates may shift slightly for your calendar.
+Since you may be in a different time zone, the exact dates may shift for your calendar.

 1981 Moon Phases Calendar